freedomofpress/securedrop/tails_files/README.md

 This is a simple C program that aims to fix this problem.
 It looks at /home/amnesia/Persistent/.torrc.additions and appends it to the end of /etc/tor/torrc and reloads torrc.
 For this to work as the amnesia user, you need to make update_torrc owned by root and executable by all with the setuid flag.
 Now any user that runs this will be effectively running as the root user (without needing to be a sudoer or have a user password set).
 The reason I wrote this in C instead of something way simpler, like bash, is the setuid flag only works compiled programs, not scripts.

-## Compiling Yourself

-If you'd prefer to compile update_torrc from source, after you have copied the `tails_files` folder to your home directory, open a terminal and run this:

-    sudo apt-get update
-    sudo apt-get install build-essential
-    cd securedrop/tails_files/
-    gcc -o update_torrc update_torrc.c

-After you've compiled your own update_torrc binary, re-run the installation instructions from above.